heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-18-indoor-temperature-monitor.md

 ### Software - Indoor Temperature Monitor app

-Indoor Temperature Monitor is a simple WPF application I created in .NET C#.
-This application uses [OxyPlot](http://www.oxyplot.org/) for the graph plotting and reads temperature values sent by Arduino board using [serial port](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport(v=vs.110).aspx) connection.
+Indoor Temperature Monitor is a simple GUI app written in .NET C# and WPF.
+This application uses [OxyPlot](http://www.oxyplot.org/) for the graph plotting and reads temperature values sent by Arduino board using [serial port](https://msdn.microsoft.com/en-us/library/system.io.ports.serialport) connection.
 The background color of the current temperature will automatically change based on a certain temperature range.
 The temperature reading will be logged into a CSV file for a certain interval of time.

-{% include figure.html src="http://i.imgur.com/8CPtSVg.png" caption="Application UI" %}
+{% include figure.html src="http://i.imgur.com/8CPtSVg.png" caption="IndoorTempMonitor - simple GUI app written .NET C# and WPF" %}

 [**View source code on GitHub**](http://github.com/heiswayi/IndoorTempMonitor)